aiekick/Lumo/Readme.md

 all libs and code used here are cross platform, so compatible (win, linux).

 The mac platform is not supported for the moment, due to the vulkan driver.
 Could be tested at some stage with the Molten-VK implementation..

-But i not tested it for the moment, So i know he compile fine on Windows with MSVC or clang, for the moment that's all.

 # Tech's to implement :